 Managing uncertainty in your portfolio

 With uncertainty a fact of life, investors may wonder how best to manage this in their investments.
-There are a few things to keep in mind (also see Three steps for investing in uncertain times)
+There are a few things to keep in mind:

 1. Be clear on your investment strategy and your goals